Vsevolod-Dubin/Yatube-API/README.md

 # Yatube API

-**Yatube API** is a backend service for a blogging platform with posts, groups, comments, and subscriptions.
+**Yatube API** is a RESTful backend service for a social blogging platform.
+It provides endpoints for user registration, creating posts and comments, following authors, and browsing personalized feeds.

 ## Technologies